marceloslo/Textual-Supervision-Enhances-Geospatial-Representations/README.md

 EvaluateAttacks.ipynb: contains the code for the embedding swapping results and evaluation

-ICLR_plots.ipynb and Results.ipynb: contains the code for generating the figures in the paper
+ICML_plots.ipynb and Results.ipynb: contains the code for generating the figures in the paper

 run_landscape.py: file responsible for running the landscape dataset analysis